The reign of marvellous Caverns and Caves in Arkansas has long existed, and it distinguishes itself as the best tourist destination.

-After an eventful trail, exploring the dark depths of the Cobb Cave gives you an exciting experience.
+After an eventful trail, exploring the dark depths of Cobb Cave gives you an exciting experience.

-A half-mile trail is characterized by sheer cliffs, colorful wildflowers, densely wooded forest, and the glistening waterfall.
+A half-mile trail is characterized by sheer cliffs, colourful wildflowers, densely wooded forest, and a glistening waterfall.

 Winters are the best with gushing waterfalls, but as summer makes its way, the Clark Creek tributary of Buffalo River goes dry; nevertheless, the hiking journey continues to be cheerful.